New Full-Time Freshman Checklist

 - It is strongly recommended that you submit the required I-20 documents prior to June 15 to allow sufficient time to receive your F-1 visa.

-- The tuition and fees for the 2013–2014 academic year are available on our Tuition and Fees page.
+- The tuition and fees for the 2014–2015 academic year are available from Drexel Central's Tuition and Fees page.

 Final transcripts are due by July 15.
 Please mail to: